-As an instructor, I work with the team to develop lectures, readings, and homeworks for the main course and the workshop.
+As an instructor, I work with the team to develop and deliver lectures, curate readings and videos, develop homeworks and exams, hold office hours and review sessions, and manage TAs and graders.
 I also co-teach the workshop with Emily Grubert.

 I worked to create a vibrant transportation community on campus by bringing together students, researchers, and practitioners, both on and off campus, for weekly sustainable transportation seminars

 As a teaching assistant, I helped prepare the class work, assisted with lab projects, and organized the catering for the above week-long classes for graduate students from all different majors.

 During this week-long spring break class, I worked with other teaching assistants to help develop and coordinate the student activities for the week.
 We each conducted daily afternoon sessions with our own group of students to discuss the material from the lectures and to brainstorm about the provided energy "teasers".
 I also graded the daily thought notebooks for my group of students.